mnorin/ba.sh/README.md

 1. Overhead might be too high
 2. Python libraries tend to get outdated much faster than bash scripts
 3. Limited environment (no external programs possible to install or disk space is limited, for example)
 4. You have a big project written in bash and all you need is just a bit better organisation.
-In this case using ba.sh you can improve code base in small iterations, and may be later migrate to python if you want.
+In this case using ba.sh you can improve code base in small iterations, and maybe later migrate to python if you want.

 ### Is this production-ready?